openshift/enhancements/enhancements/single-node/single-node-openshift-with-workers.md

 single control-plane node cluster deployments on "on-prem" platforms such as "none" or "vSphere" (although today single control-plane node clusters are only possible on the "none" platform).
-In those situations, the installer will set `IngressTopology` to be `ControlPlane`.
+In those situations, the installer will set `IngressPlacement` to be `ControlPlane`.
 Since there's just a single control-plane node, `ControlPlane` topology would be `SingleReplica` and the combined effect would be that the `IngressController` will have just a single replica and be pinned to the single control-plane node.
 This will then ensure